Pahansith7/A-wavelet-optimization-approach-for-ECG-signal-classification/README.md

 V (Premature ventricular contraction),
 / (Paced beat),

-## Requirements

-Make sure you have Python installed along with the necessary libraries.

 ## Functionality
 Data Loading: Load ECG signal data from the MIT-BIH database.
 Data Preprocessing: Split the dataset into training and testing sets.